marcoverpas/Six_lectures_on_sfc_models/README.md

 - No ecosystem

 The main code for reproducing the experiments can be found [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/REG_model.R).
 A code that automatically generates 2-region SFC tables can be found [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/REG_model_tables.R).
 Lastly, the code for the Sankey diagram replicating the 2-region transactions-flow matrix is [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/REG_model_sankey.R).
+The codes for more advanced open-economy SFC models can be found [here](https://github.com/marcoverpas/SFC-models-R).

 ## 3_Introducing_input-output_interdependencies